openflexo-team/openflexo-technology-adapters/src/site/HowToMakeATA.md

     2) The various model slots, the `YyXXModelSlot` interfaces declaring the accessible TA concepts and the actions to manipulate them.

-2) `xx.model` containing the abstractions of the underlying technology and the factory to instanciate them.
+2) `xx.model` containing the abstractions of the underlying technology, called *technology objects*, and the factory to instanciate them.

-3) `xx.rm` containing the classes that implements the resource management: resource definition, serialization / deserialization, identification...
+3) `xx.rm` containing the classes that implements the resource
+management: resource definition, serialization / deserialization, identification...

 4) `xx.fml` containing the definition of the TA concepts and their actions relying on `xx.model` and `xx.rm`.